jessepav/lacygoill-wiki-backup/floating_point/glossary.md

 Pronounced “I triple E.”

+## IEEE 854

+A second  IEEE floating-point standard  (after IEEE 754),  for radix-independent floating-point arithmetic, adopted in 1987.

+It was motivated by the existence of decimal, rather than binary, floating-point machines,  particularly hand-held  calculators,  and set  requirements for  both binary and decimal floating-point arithmetic in a common framework.

+The demands for binary arithmetic imposed  by IEEE 854 are consistent with those previously established by IEEE 754.

 ## integer overflow

 Integer overflow occurs when two positive  or negative integers of the same sign